CSCfi/csc-user-guide/docs/apps/prokka.md

 The maximum duration of the job is twelve hours (--time 24:00:00 ).
 All the cores are assigned from one computing node (--nodes=1 ).
 In addition to the resource reservations, you have to define the billing project for your batch job.
 This is done by replacing the _your_project_name_ with the name of your project.
-(You can use command csc-workspaces to see what projects you have in Puhti-rhel8).
+(You can use command csc-workspaces to see what projects you have in Puhti).

 You can submit the batch job file to the batch job system with command: